Garces History, Family Crest & Coats of Arms

 - Paula Garcés (b.
 1974), Colombian American film and television actress

-- Esteban Garces, American Democrat politician, Candidate for Virginia State House of Delegates 2nd District, 2011
+- Esteban Garces, American Democratic Party politician, Candidate for Virginia State House of Delegates 2nd District, 2011

 - Francisco Hermenegildo Tomás Garcés (1738-1781), Spanish Franciscan missionary and explorer